greggman/HappyFunTimes/README.md

     messages to and from the smartphones and the game.

-    Once connected, anytime a player (smartphone) connects to the game the game will get a 'playerconnect' event and passed a NetPlayer object.
+    Once connected, anytime a player (smartphone) connects to the game the game will get a `playerconnect` event and passed a NetPlayer object.
 After that any message the player's smartphone sends generates a corresponding event in the game on that NetPlayer.
 Conversely, any message the game sends to a NetPlayer object generates a corresponding event on the smartphone that corresponds to